-- 2.6.1 Connections between wires and plugs should not be loose. - 2.6.2 Conduits and raceways should be fastened into position and secured to outlet boxes, cabinets and other equipment. - 2.6.3 All electrical boxes should be closed to prevent the possibility of contact with combustible materials. - 2.6.4 Overloading of electrical circuits is not allowed.
-In general, the power should not exceed 13 amperes.
-All circuits should be protected by a proper size fuse or circuit breaker. - 2.6.5 All fixtures, switches and sockets should be well maintained. - 2.6.6 Electrical equipment should not be improperly wired or with wiring that have become frayed or loose.
-All electrical appliances shall be of an approved type, correctly positioned and have well maintained flexible cords. - 2.6.7 Electrical appliances and machinery should be operated by qualified persons and should not be left operating unattended. - 2.6.8 Electrical equipment should not be left energised when not in use especially during afterworking hours.
-They should be switched off when not in use. - 2.6.9 Do not overload the electrical circuit by fitting many extension outlets.
-If necessary, more permanent power points should be added by a Singapore Power Licensed Electrical Worker (LEW) of the appropriate grade. - 2.6.10 With effect from 1 August 2014, all new lighting fixtures shall be installed with electronic ballast or LED type of lighting systems.
+- (a) Connections between wires and plugs should not be loose. - (b) Conduits and raceways should be fastened into position and secured to outlet boxes, cabinets and other equipment. - (c) All electrical boxes should be closed to prevent the possibility of contact with combustible materials. - (d) Overloading of electrical circuits is not allowed.
+In general, the power should not exceed 13 ampere.
+All circuits should be protected by a proper size fuse or circuit breaker. - (e) All fixtures, switches and sockets should be well maintained. - (f) Electrical equipment should not be improperly wired or with wiring that have become frayed or loose.
+All electrical appliances shall be of an approved type, correctly positioned and have well maintained flexible cords. - (g) Electrical appliances and machinery should be operated by qualified persons and should not be left operating unattended. - (h) Electrical equipment should not be left energised when not in use especially during after-working hours.
+They should be switched off when not in use. - (i) Do not overload the electrical circuit by fitting many extension outlets.
+If necessary, more permanent power points should be added by a Singapore Power Licensed Electrical Worker (LEW) of the appropriate grade. - (j) With effect from 1 August 2014, all new lighting fixtures shall be installed with electronic ballast or LED type of lighting systems.
 Conventional ballast shall not be used in the terminal buildings lighting systems for any new installation.
 Users are also required to monitor the usage and life span of the lighting systems and change before its end of life.

-2.6.11 LEW shall operate, maintain and repair electrical installation and conduct thermal scanning checks of the electrical system/wiring on a quarterly basis, such as tests of outgoing / in-coming cables on an annual basis and submit the inspection/test reports to E&D.
+(k) LEW shall operate, maintain and repair electrical installation and conduct thermal scanning checks of the electrical system/wiring on a quarterly basis, such as tests of out-going / in-coming cables on an annual basis and submit the inspection/test reports to E&MP.

-2.7 Other Hazards
+6 Other Hazards

-2.7.1 Some works carried out in the terminal buildings and other CAG owned / managed buildings are inherently hazardous.
+6.1 Some works carried out in the terminal buildings and other CAG owned / managed buildings are inherently hazardous.
 These include hot works such as welding and battery charging operations in which hydrogen is released in large quantities.
 Reference shall also be made to the appendices of this section together with Section C of this manual and Schedule 3 of CAG Tenancy Agreement (where applicable).